FabricMC/fabric/fabric-fluid-api-v1/README.md

   Does nothing.

 * `void onSubmerged(World world, Entity entity)`
-  Implements drowning for every living entity.
+  Does nothing.

 * `void onTouching(World world, Entity entity)`
-  Implements setting entities on fire.
+  Implements damaging entities with fire.

 ## How to add the customization tags